envoyproxy/go-control-plane/README.md

 ## Scope

-However, due to the variety of platforms out there, there is no single control plane implementation that can satisfy everyone's needs.
+Due to the variety of platforms out there, there is no single control plane implementation that can satisfy everyone's needs.
 Hence this code base does not attempt to be a full scale control plane for a fleet of Envoy proxies.
 Instead, it provides infrastructure that is shared by